13 Mar 2019

 After 3AMLD, it launched three directives within the space of two and a half years, which may raise the question about whether the directives build upon one another or if each directive is entirely different?

 A close look at the directives, however, reveals that they are complimentary, for example, the fifth directive, amends the fourth, and the latest – the sixth directive – compliments the fifth directive.

-This article highlights key aspects of the EU’s fourth and successive directives, which are an important part of Europe’s response to financial crime.
+This article highlights some key aspects of the EU’s fourth and successive directives, which are an important part of Europe’s response to financial crime.

 The Fourth Anti-Money Laundering Directive (4AMLD)

 4AMLD was adopted on 20 May 2015 and preserved the same tone set out in 3AMLD regarding combating the illicit transfer of money and terrorist financing.

 What stood out about 4AMLD when it was launched was that it required member states to keep a central register of the beneficial or true owners of firms within their respective jurisdictions.
 Likewise for trusts, the directive required trustees to keep updated information of the beneficial ownership of their trust.

 A beneficial owner is a natural person who ultimately owns or controls substantial shareholding (25 per cent or more) of a legal person.
 4AMLD, however, allows member states to lower this percentage as a determinant of substantial shareholding or significant control.

 Another key feature of 4AMLD was that it broadened the definition of politically exposed persons (PEPs) to include domestic PEPs, meaning not just the details of foreign, also but locally-based individuals with key public functions would need to be carefully checked.